 AeroPress Coffee Filters: Metal vs Paper – Which is Best?

-We talked about the amazing versatility of AeroPress in our brewing tutorial, give it a read if you haven’t yet.
-Part of this remarkable versatility stems from the ability to choose from various different filters.
-There are on the market paper filters, and metal filters.
-The metal filters can also be metallic mesh or metallic disk.
-The mesh, or the disk, can be fine or coarse.
-Every filter type gives you a different tasting profile, given all other parameters are the same.
-This is what we will explore in this post.
+We explored the remarkable versatility of AeroPress in our brewing tutorial, which covers technique fundamentals.
+A significant part of this versatility stems from the ability to choose among paper filters, stainless steel mesh filters, and metallic disk filters.
+The mesh or disk options are available in fine or coarse configurations.
+Every filter type produces a distinct tasting profile when all other brewing parameters remain constant.
+This is precisely what we will explore in this comparison.

 AeroPress paper filters in a filter holder, and in the cap filter